CtrlK

 Specificity

-Lists multiple specific concrete actions: discovery, CONTRIBUTING compliance, PR-size check, minimal-diff implementation, PR description with AI-assisted disclosure, conflict resolution, and post-submission maintainer interaction.
-These are detailed, actionable steps in a clear workflow.
+Lists many concrete actions: 'discovery, CONTRIBUTING compliance, PR-size check, minimal-diff implementation, PR description with AI-assisted disclosure, conflict resolution, and post-submission maintainer interaction', giving comprehensive coverage of the PR lifecycle.

 Completeness